esthercamilo/gwasRpackage/README.md

-# gwasRpackage
-R package for standardization of GWAS summary statistics data
+# R package for standardization of GWAS summary statistics data